-Easily convert your text in Japanese into professionally spoken voice for free.
-Please note: This is not a translation service.
-Our voices are simply pronouncing the texts in the corresponding language and/or with a specific accent.
+Easily convert your Japanese text into professional speech for free.
+Perfect for e-learning, presentations, YouTube videos and increasing the accessibility of your website.
+Our voices pronounce your texts in their own language using a specific accent.
 Plus, these texts can be downloaded as MP3.
 In some languages, multiple speakers are available.
 In japanese language, japanese signs are supported!

-Hint: If you finish a sentence, leave a space after the dot before the next one starts for better pronounciation.
+Hint: If you finish a sentence, leave a space after the dot before the next one starts for better pronunciation.

 Always interesting and ever evolving in the modern era, the Japanese language is spoken by roughly 130 million people worldwide.
 While it has been said that Chinese has had an influence on the origins of Japanese, there is a great deal of debate about its exact history.
 Most linguists do agree that its origins likely come from Turkish, Korean, and Mongolian.